Fix Mysql Workbench Synchronization Issues on Mac

 If you run $ mysqladmin -u root -p variables …you’ll see that “lower_case_table_names” automatically sets to zero (case sensitive setting).

-One thing to note: You may have to drop and rebuild any schemas/tables that you copied over.
+Note: You may have to drop and rebuild any schemas/tables that you copied over.
 This seems to only apply to schemas with linked tables (the “information_schema.REFERENTIAL_CONSTRAINTS.REFERENCED_TABLE_NAMES.” column has case insensitive values which MySQL may choke on).